 4. The Fall of the Berlin Wall

-The Berlin Crisis eventually culminated in the fall of the Berlin Wall on November 9, 1989.
-This became a symbolic and definitive moment, marking the end of the Cold War division.
-It opened the door to German reunification and signified the collapse of the communist government in East Germany.
+The Berlin Crisis ended with the fall of the Berlin Wall on November.
+That was a symbolic, definitive moment and the end of the Cold War division.
+They were the Germans who opened the door here to German reunification and on the other side to the collapse of the communist government in East Germany.

 4.1.
 Peaceful Protests